jonasbjurel/shellyShedder/README.md

 A northbound current shedder system may limit the allowed drawn current for this current shedder group.
 In contrast to group fuse overloading, current restriction leads to instant shedding when needed.
-The "validPeriod" sets the time period in seconds for which the shedder group should adhere to the current restriction.
-If the current north-bound curren shedder system has not contacted the shedder group with new instructions within this time the restriction is ceased.
+The "validPeriod" sets the time period in seconds for which the shedder group should adhere to the current restriction, if the current north-bound curren shedder system has not contacted the shedder group with new instructions within this time the restriction is ceased.

 Response body: A JSON object<br>
-{currentRestriction:{result: <"OK"|"NOK", maximumRestriction:<maximum_current_restriction>}
+{currentRestriction:{result: <"OK"|"NOK">, maximumRestriction:<maximum_current_restriction>}

 * **result** - Indicates if the restriction will be fullfilled in its entire or only partially.
 * **maximumRestriction** - Indicates the curren lowest current load that a restriction could accomplish.